anataliocs/codedevstuff/README.md

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
 JHipster is a yeoman generator that will stand up a full-stack AngularJS/Twitter Bootstrap front-end and a Java/Spring REST API backend for you.

+Search for the article tag in the codebase to find all code changes. [tag]

 ## Development